synapticloop/templar/README.md

   1. Create a new templarContext
   1. Add stuff to it
-  1. Create a parser (and parse the templar file)
+  1. Create a parser (and pass in the templar file)
   1. parser.render(templarContext)

 ```